 As an alternative to imidazole elution, histidine-tagged proteins can be eluted from the medium by several other methods or combinations of methods.
-Lowering pH within the range 7.5 to 2.5 can be used, for example.
+Lowering pH within the range 2.5 to 7.5 can be used, for example.
 At pH values below 4, metal ions will be stripped off the medium.

-Note: If the proteins are sensitive to low pH, we recommend collecting the pH-eluted fractions in tubes containing 1 M Tris-HCl, pH 9.0 (60-200 μl/ml fraction) to restore the pH to neutral.
+Note: If the proteins are sensitive to low pH, we recommend collecting the pH-eluted fractions in tubes containing 1 M Tris-HCl, pH 9.0 (60 to 200 μl/ml fraction) to restore the pH to neutral.
 (Do not use NaOH).

-Chelating agents such as EGTA and EDTA can be used for elution.
-They cause protein elution by stripping the metal ions from the medium.
+EGTA and EDTA can be used for elution.
+Chelating agents such as EGTA and EDTA cause protein elution by stripping the metal ions from the medium.
 The target protein pool will then include Ni2+ ions.
-In this case, the Ni2+ ions can be removed by using a desalting column.
+In this case, the Ni2+ ions can be removed by desalting on a HiTrapTM Desalting, PD-10 Desalting Column, or HiPrep 26/10 Desalting.
 See Table 3.